Best Bites For New Year's Eve — Our Favorite NYE Appetizers

 Baked Ricotta Appetizer

 Ricotta and parmesan make for a light and fluffy dip scented with garlic and Italian spices.
-Use your imagination when serving this versatile spread — it works with bread, crudités, breadsticks, or worked into an antipasto board.
+Use your imagination when serving this versatile spread — it works with bread, crudités, breadsticks, or featured in an antipasto board.

 A Tasty Trip